 Dolphin Drilling Ltd. Tax Strategy and Principles

-Dolphin Drilling is a sub-group of the Norwegian headquartered group, Dolphin Drilling ASA.
+Dolphin Drilling operating subsidiaries are owned by Dolphin Drilling Holdings Limited.
 A well-established name in offshore drilling, Dolphin Drilling operate as an international drilling contractor specialising in the mid and ultra-deep water segment, providing exploration and production services to the offshore oil and gas industry internationally.

 Approach to governance and tax planning

 - DDL aims to observe all applicable laws, rules and regulations in meeting the group’s tax compliance and reporting responsibilities in all jurisdictions where the business operates, and ensures that appropriate management structures are put in place to meet those obligations.

 - In completing the group’s tax compliance requirements, DDL aims to apply diligent professional care and judgement, including ensuring all decisions are taken at the relevant level and supported with documentation that evidences the judgements involved.